 We continue to focus on new product development.
 In the first quarter of 2010, we launched our newest product, the Simply Delicious snack bar.
 The Simply Delicious bar is USDA (United States Department of Agriculture) Organic certified and is offered in two flavors - cherry pie and chocolate raspberry truffle.
-We are also scheduled to launch a new skin care line in the second half of 2010.
+We are also scheduled to launch a new skin care line by the end of 2010.

 In addition to our innovative product development, we continue to invest in research for our existing products.
 Recent results of a randomized, double-blind, placebo-controlled study validated that Ambrotose® has beneficial effects on cognitive functioning.
-Additional preclinical studies suggest that Ambrotose can exert positive effects on the immune system and the digestive tract.
+Additional preclinical studies suggest that Ambrotose® can exert positive effects on the immune system and the digestive tract.
 Ambrotose®, a glyconutrient product originally launched in 1996, is still our best-selling product.
-Five additional clinical and pre-clinical studies are scheduled to be conducted in 2010.